Phalloplasty

-Phalloplasty is the construction or reconstruction of a penis or the artificial modification of the penis by surgery.
+Phalloplasty (also called penoplasty) is the construction or reconstruction of a penis or the artificial modification of the penis by surgery.
 The term is also occasionally used to refer to penis enlargement.

 History

 Russian surgeon Nikolaj Bogoraz performed the first reconstruction of a total penis using rib cartilage in a reconstructed phallus made from a tubed abdominal flap in 1936.

-The first female to male sex reassignment surgery was performed in 1946 by Sir Harold Gillies on fellow physician Michael Dillon, a trans man, documented in Pagan Kennedy's book The First Man-Made Man.
+The first gender-affirming surgery for a trans man was performed in 1946 by Sir Harold Gillies on fellow physician Michael Dillon, documented in Pagan Kennedy's book The First Man-Made Man.
 Gillies' technique remained the standard one for decades.
 Later improvements in microsurgery made more techniques available.

 Indications

 A complete construction or reconstruction of a penis can be performed on patients who: